-On Wednesday 10 July, Revd Jonathan Fletcher appeared at Wimbledon Magistrate’s Court charged with eight counts of Indecent Assault on a man aged 16 or over and one further count of Section 18 Grievous Bodily Harm with Intent.
+On Monday 12 August, The Revd Jonathan Fletcher appeared at Kingston Crown Court charged with eight counts of Indecent Assault on a man aged 16 or over and one further count of Section 18 Grievous Bodily Harm with Intent.

-Jonathan Fletcher retired as minister of Emmanuel Church Wimbledon in 2012.
-Mr Fletcher has not held permission to officiate in the Diocese of Southwark since 2017 and currently holds no authority to minister in the Church of England.
+Jonathan Fletcher retired as minister of Emmanuel Church Wimbledon proprietary chapel in 2012.
+Mr Fletcher has not held permission to officiate in the Diocese of Southwark since 2017 and currently is not authorised to minister in the Church of England.

 The Diocesan Safeguarding team continues to offer support to those affected by this matter and has liaised with the police in the course of their investigations.